alvarogarcia7/blog_source/source/_posts/2015-09-23-brown-bag-session-clojures-data-and-code.markdown

   * Configuration and extensibility: allowing for flexibility, define at configuration time new features without recompiling or modifying the system.
   * Persisting and restoring certain state: this is a problem that could easily be solved persisting data in Lisp

+I explained, in private to those who asked, about Lisp and its dialects Common Lisp, Clojure and Scheme.

 ## Feedback

   * They liked the effort of investigating new languages to solve problems we have in our current stack